Hunter’s Home Volunteer Program

 Expectations regarding number of hours and times: 8 am to 10 am, Tuesday–Saturday, or other times as assigned.

 Qualifications: Must follow Historical Society guidelines regarding handling of artifacts.
 Attention to detail a plus.
 Must be able to climb stairs and lift up to twenty pounds; may require using chemicals.

 Position benefits: An opportunity to help physically preserve museum collections for future generations.
 See historical artifacts up close and help with their conservation.

 Tasks and responsibilities: Enter information about museum artifacts into a computer-based collections management system.
 Volunteers may be asked to handle artifacts and assist in numbering them.

-Expectations regarding number of hours and times: Work may be done in the office any time during office hours, 8 am-5 pm, Tuesday to Saturday.
+Expectations regarding number of hours and times: Work may be done in the office any time during office hours, 8 am to 5 pm, Tuesday–Saturday.
 After learning the computer program, volunteers will be expected to complete fifteen hours of volunteer work in the span of approximately three months.

 Qualifications: Must be able to learn to use PastPerfect computer program.
 Must follow Historical Society guidelines regarding handling of artifacts.
 Attention to detail is a plus.
 Handling artifacts may require some bending down and/or lifting objects up to ten pounds.